Sheriff: Scott County man dies after floodwater sweeps him into Poteau River

-A Scott County man died in flooding near Waldron, according to a press release from the Scott County Sheriff's Office.
+A Scott County man died in flooding near Waldron, according to a news release from the Scott County sheriff's office.

 After water levels began to recede later that morning, a motorist traveling on Arkansas 248 reported the top of a pickup visible in the Poteau River, according to the release.
 Deputies and other first responders went to the area and discovered a heavily damaged truck unoccupied and mostly submerged.